-Quite a lot have been written about the relation between the Canadian dollar exchange rate (to US dollar) and the oil prices.
+Quite a lot has been written about the relation between the Canadian dollar exchange rate (to US dollar) and the oil prices.
 The general consensus is that such a relation is present but not too many people have tried to quantify it.

-Looking at a few correlation charts makes the point very clear, the correlation exist and it has generally been increasing over time.
+Looking at a few correlation charts makes the point very clear, the correlation exists and it has generally been increasing over time.
 Observe, by clicking on the links below, how the data points more tightly align themselves around the regression line as we reduce the time interval.
 It is a clear indication that the correlation between the two values increased over time:

-So what is affecting the correlation through the demand for Canadian dollar is not the price of oil itself but the value of the oil produced in Canada, a combination of the volume of oil produced in Canada times the price the oil is sold for.
-If you look at this graph you’ll observe that the value of oil exports has roughly tripled since the early 2000 (Note: To calculate the oil exports value I’m taking the production of oil from oil sands times the price of heavy crude oil in Hardisty plus the production from conventional sources times the price of Par crude in Edmonton, this is not perfect but a good proxy.).
+So what is affecting the correlation through the demand for Canadian dollars is not the price of oil itself but the value of oil produced in Canada, a combination of the volume of oil produced in Canada times the price the oil is sold for.
+If you look at this graph you’ll observe that the value of oil exports has roughly tripled since the early 2000 (Note: To calculate the oil exports value, I’m taking the production of oil from oil sands times the price of heavy crude oil in Hardisty plus the production from conventional sources times the price of Par crude in Edmonton, this is not perfect but a good proxy.).
 This significant increase in the value of the production (and exports) explains why the correlation has strengthened so much.

-As for Canada, I'll talk about the potential impact of the oil prices relation with its currency in future posts ...
+As for Canada, I'll talk about the potential impact of the oil prices' relation with its currency in future posts ...